CDPH Warns Consumers Not to Eat Sport-Harvested Bivalve Shellfish from Inner Tomales Bay

 Many individuals attempting to reserve permits for Tomales Bay online have frequently found the reservation process confusing.
 If you wish to make a reservation for a boat-in permit for Tomales Bay, download and review our How To Guide: Boat-in Camping Reservations at Point Reyes National Seashore.
 (560 KB PDF)

-The cutoff date for making a reservation through Recreation.gov is 6 pm PT two days prior to one's arrival date; i.e., if you wish to arrive on Friday, you need to make a reservation by 6 pm PT on Wednesday.
-No reservations may be made online or by phone for next-day or same-day overnight stays, though permits may be obtained at the Bear Valley Visitor Center, if space is available, on a first-come, first-served in-person basis.
+The cutoff time for making a reservation through Recreation.gov is 6 pm PT two days prior to one's arrival date; i.e., if you wish to arrive on Friday, you need to make a reservation by 6 pm PT on Wednesday.
+No reservations may be made online or by phone for next-day or same-day overnight stays.
+You must apply in person at the Bear Valley Visitor Center for any last minute permit cancellations or same day vacancies.
 The Bear Valley Visitor Center is open Monday through Friday from 10 am to 5 pm and on weekends and federal holidays (except Christmas) from 9 am to 5 pm.
 General information on camping in the park may be obtained by calling 415-464-5100 x2 x5.

 If you will be arriving after 5 pm, please call 415-464-5100 x2 x5 before 4:30 pm to provide us with the number of parking passes you will need.
 You are required to retrieve your backcountry camping permit and parking passes in a small wooden box on the back side of the information board in front of the Visitor Center.
 You will need to fill in the highlighted sections of the permit: